openboxes/openboxes/docs/installation/ubuntu1804/hosting.md

 !!! note
     Please let us know if we missed a good hosting option.

-## On-Premise
+#### On-Premise
-Installing OpenBoxes on-premise requires a bit of work to install the appropriate Ubuntu version on the rack-mounted server, desktop, or laptop that you've designated as your server.
-Our installation docs will not describe how to install Ubuntu 16.04 Desktop or Server, so you'll need to consult Ubuntu docs.
+Installing OpenBoxes on-premise requires a bit of work to install the appropriate Ubuntu version on a rack-mounted server, desktop, or laptop that you've designated as your server.
+Our installation docs will not describe how to install Ubuntu Desktop or Server, so you'll need to consult Ubuntu docs.
 Here are a few tutorials that might be helpful.

 * [Ubuntu Desktop](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop)
 * [Ubuntu Server](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-server)

+Once Ubuntu is installed, you can continue to the next step (Installing Ubuntu dependencies).

 !!! note
     Contact us if you'd like to discuss what it would take to host OpenBoxes in the cloud and on-premise.
 This can